Cimy-wang/AM3Net_Multimodal_Data_Fusion/README.md

 - Start a Visdom server: python -m visdom.server and go to http://localhost:8097 to see the visualizations.

 ## Citation：
--Please cite us if our project is helpful to you!
+- Please cite us if our project is helpful to you!

 > J. Wang, J. Li, Y. Shi, J. Lai and X. Tan, "AM3Net: Adaptive Mutual-learning-based Multimodal Data Fusion Network," in IEEE Transactions on Circuits and Systems for Video Technology, doi:10.1109/TCSVT.2022.3148257.
 2022.
 Early Access.